UK Youth Climate Coalition: Governance and structure

 These working groups are further supported by a Communications working group and an Operations working group which deal with key day-to-day aspects of the organisation.
-There are additionally a board of trustees who support organisers.
-The UKYCC is further supported by a coalition and works with several non-governmental organisations.
+There is also a board of trustees who support organisers.
+The UKYCC is further supported by a coalition and works with several NGOs.

 Internationally, the coalition affiliates with the Youth Climate Movement, with sister organisations in America, Australia, Canada, China and India.
 The UKYCC has also previously formed a partnership with the African Youth Initiative on Climate Change - Kenyan Chapter, with whom they share resources, experience and training.

 Funding

 The UKYCC advertises that its core funding comes mainly from donations from its supporters.
-Projects undertaken by the volunteers have previously been funded by foundation grant applications, such as the Youth Funding Network, and in-kind support.
-For example, Seventeen Events provided pro-bono support to the volunteers to ensure their Powershift event was sustainable.
+Projects have previously been funded by grants, e.g., from the Youth Funding Network, and from in-kind support, e.g., Seventeen Events provided pro-bono support to the volunteers to ensure their Powershift event was sustainable.

 Activities

 2008

 In 2008, the UK Youth Climate Coalition undertook several activities.
 Some of their projects included: